RV Roger Revelle: Associated cruises

-Revelle and her sister ships are required for maintenance on the OOI Regional Cabled Array off the west coast of the United States.
+Roger Revelle and her sister ships are required for maintenance on the OOI Regional Cabled Array off the west coast of the United States.
 The Revelle is capable of deploying a 36-niskin rosette and has participated in several sections of the NSF GO-SHIP and GEOTRACES hydrography programs.
 She is large enough to accommodate for an ROV and associated equipment, thereby also making her capable of engineering cruises and exploration for hydrothermal vents.
 This included portions of the NOAA vents program (1980 - 2013).

 With a large operational range, she is used to deploy floats (ARGO, GO-BGC, SOCCOM, etc.) in remote areas.

+In December 2006, Roger Revelle departed from SIO's Nimitz Marine Facility in Point Loma and embarked on a six-year journey around the globe, stringing together 86 distinct missions.
+When finally returning to its home port, an estimated $300,000 was spent on upkeep maintenance.